shermozle/SnowCannon/README.md

 config.sink.out = "fluentd";
 ```

-Depending on how Fluentd is configured, you should be able to leave the `config.sink.fluentd` variables as you find them.
-They correspond to the Fluentd default configuration found in:
+Depending on how Fluentd is configured, you should be able to leave the `config.sink.fluentd` variables untouched - they correspond to the Fluentd default configuration found in:

     fluentd/fluent.conf